Adam-Yung/tab-previews/README.md

     * **Modifier Key + Click** (e.g., `Shift + Click`) for an instant preview.
 * **Fully Customizable Window**: Drag to move and resize the preview window to fit your workflow perfectly.
 Your size and position are saved automatically!
 * **Personalized Experience**: Use the settings panel to change the long-press duration, modifier keys, default window size, and more.
+* **Site-Specific Toggling**: Easily enable or disable the previewer for any website, giving you full control over your Browse environment.
 * **Light & Dark Modes**: A beautiful interface that adapts to your system's theme or your personal preference.
 * **Cross-Browser Support**: Works flawlessly on both **Google Chrome** and **Mozilla Firefox**.